Turkey train disaster leaves 24 dead

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISTANBUL: Twenty-four people were killed and hundreds injured when a train packed with weekend passengers derailed in northwest Turkey due to ground erosion after heavy rains, officials said on Monday.
+ISTANBUL: Twenty-four people were killed and hundreds injured when a train packed with weekend passengers derailed in north west Turkey due to ground erosion after heavy rains, officials said Monday.

-The transport ministry said that the train had derailed as recent heavy downpours caused the ground beneath the track to erode away.
-Transport Minister Ahmet Arslan said that the latest checks on the rails had been made in April, Anadolu reported.

-Turkish media, including the Hurriyet newspaper, published pictures showing the erosion had been so bad that part of the track had been in the air with no ground left to support it.
-Television pictures showed several train carriages sprawled on their sides, and shocked injured passengers being taken away on stretchers as rescue workers picked through the wreckage.

-ISTANBUL: Twenty-four people were killed and hundreds injured when a train packed with weekend passengers derailed in northwest Turkey due to ground erosion after heavy rains, officials said on Monday.
+ISTANBUL: Twenty-four people were killed and hundreds injured when a train packed with weekend passengers derailed in north west Turkey due to ground erosion after heavy rains, officials said Monday.

 Comments